Potentilla erecta: Description

 Potentilla erecta is a low, clump-forming plant with slender, procumbent to arcuately upright stalks, growing 10–30 cm tall and with non-rooting runners.
-It grows wild predominantly in Europe and western Asia, mostly on acid soils and in a wide variety of habitats such as mountains, heaths, meadows, sandy soils and dunes.
+It grows wild predominantly in Europe and western Asia, mostly on acid soils and in a wide variety of habitats such as mountains, heaths, meadows, sandy soils, and dunes.

-This plant flowers from May to August/September.
+This plant flowers from May to August or September.
 There is one yellow, 7–11 mm wide flower, growing at the tip of a long stalk.
 There are almost always four notched petals, each between 3 and 6 mm long.
 Four petals are rather uncommon in the rose family.
 The petals are somewhat longer than the sepals.
 There are 20–25 stamens.

 The radical leaves have a long petiole, whilst the leaves on the flowering stalks are usually sessile or with short petioles.
 The glossy leaves are alternate, ternate, consisting of three obovate leaflets with serrated margins.
 The paired stipules are leaflike and palmately lobed.

 There are 2–8 dry, inedible fruits.